Obtaining meaningful and comparable KPIs from renewable energy forecast evaluations

 These are for example temporary unavailability of parts of or the entire installed capacity or environmental limitations.
 As the available capacity is the basis of the forecast and is typically used to calculate normalized metrics, these changes directly affect the evaluation result this reason, the status and operational mode of the plant needs to be provided and considered in the evaluation.

-Join our webinar on May 28th, 2020 to learn more about how consistent evaluations enable your business to get the best possible benefit from your forecasts and which pitfalls you can avoid.
-Dennis Mascarin, Head of Customer Support at enercast, will share his learnings from working with our customers to assess and improve the accuracy of forecasts on a daily basis.
+Read our White Paper: Accurate Power Forecasts for Variable Renewable Energy Using enercast e³ Technology to learn more about how consistent evaluations enable your business to get the best possible benefit from your forecasts and which pitfalls you can avoid.